 If not, you will need to transfer your conformity assessment certificates to an EU notified body or alternatively apply for a new certificate from an EU notified body.

 Speak to your testing body or solicitor for advice on how conformity processes for your good will be affected by Brexit.

-Appointing an authorised or responsible person in the UK
+Appoint an authorised or responsible person in the UK

-Checking whether your legal responsibilities are changing
+Check whether your legal responsibilities are changing

-If you are a manufacturer your legal obligations will remain largely unchanged after Brexit.
+Your legal obligations will remain largely unchanged after the UK leaves the EU.

 - goods are labelled with your company’s details, including your company’s name and a contact address (for 18 months after Brexit you can provide these details on the accompanying documentation rather than on the good itself)

 - the correct conformity assessment procedures have been carried out and that goods have the correct conformity markings